mkante/Goose/README.md

 Running Migrations
 ----
-To run all outstanding migrations for your application, use the __goose-run__ task.
+To run all outstanding migrations for your application, use the __goose-migrate__ task.

 ```
-gradle goose-run -i
+gradle goose-migrate -i
 ```

-The **goose-nex**t task will run the next migration of your application:
+The **goose-next** task will run the next migration of your application:

 ```
 gradle goose-next -i